cskang0121/cs201-data-structures-and-algorithms/README.md

 - Write a method named findUnique that returns an array containing the unique values in the array

-> Problem statement for question 2 : An implementation of a Single Linked List has been given in SinglyLinkedList.java.
+> Problem statement for question 2 : "An implementation of a Single Linked List has been given in SinglyLinkedList.java.
 Study the codes and complete the following requirements in SinglyLinkedList.java to extend the functionality of the linked list.
 Please ensure the head and tail nodes are set accordingly if they are impacted by the methods.
-Compile and run SinglyLinkedListTest.java to test your implementation.
+Compile and run SinglyLinkedListTest.java to test your implementation."

 #### Tasks
 - Write a method named toString to print out the elements starting from the head element